top of page

 The Crucial Decision - Should you answer the police's questions?

-This is the crux of any interview.
 To decide on what to do you really need legal advice from a Criminal Solicitor or Accredited Police Station Representative.

 They will get "Disclosure" from the police officer and explain the police evidence to you in a pre-interview consultation.